solarslurpi/audio_notes/README.md

 # 🎵 Audio to Obsidian
 Two bash scripts:
 - yt2o.sh - YouTube to Obsidian Converter
-- mp32o.sh - MP3 to Obsidian Converter
+- mp32o.sh - MP3 to Obsidian Converter (TODO)
 can turn an audio file into a structured Obsidian note in which the frontmatter, tags, and chapters as well as the transcribed text are included.

 I am running this on a Windows machine, so I am using WSL to run the scripts.